 WhiteFeet Tools Blog A forum for sharing information about the WhiteFeet Tools for Revit.

-May 6, 2013.
-I've started working full-time with CASE but they are very eager to incorporate the WhiteFeet Tools into their offering.
+July 27, 2013.
+I've been working full-time with CASE and we continue to discuss how to incorporate the WhiteFeet Tools into their offerings.
 I'm not quite sure what that means yet but it will certainly be for the better.
-The 2014 version is almost ready and includes an installation program!
-The Revit 2013 version is in good shape and there has been a lot of activity in connection with Hummingbird.
+The 2014 version is ready and includes an installation program!
+I've also updated the Hummingbird. package for working with Rhino-Grasshopper and there has been a lot of activity in connection with it.

 Writing software is a passion for me and I am interested in maintaining contact with the people that have used these tools, wherever they are working.
 If you are one of them, send me an email.
 (I promise not to check and see if you ever purchased a license.)
 I'm interested in your ideas and I like to know who is out there.

 The tools I create are generally related to a CAD or BIM process, with a particular focus on how these authoring programs interact with a database, usually MS Access or SQL Server.
 I think that the use of databases is a really important component of BIM, that is hugely underappreciated within the architectural design profession.

 I also like to focus my development on tasks that contribute directly to productivity by enabling a process, or automating a repetitive one, that a specific user has a need for.
 Usually, my solution can be slightly generalized, so that it applies to a broader set of users and needs, but I am careful not to take that too far.
 It is very important to me that I stay close to what people actually do, and give them a user interface that is logical in terms of their needs, not something that tries to be “all things to all people.”